Poland, Israel improve ties as ambassador starts work - NewsBreak

 Israel expects Poland to appoint an ambassador too, and Duda said he hopes it would happen “soon.”

-One of the issues requiring to be solved urgently is the program of annual educational trips to Poland by thousands of young Israelis.
-Israel suspended the Holocaust study visits during the pandemic and said this year they wouldn’t be resumed because Poland’s right-wing government was trying to control the curriculum.

-Poland is objecting to the presence of armed guards on such visits, saying that creates an unnecessary impression of danger.
-Warsaw would also like the visitors to meet with their Polish peers and jointly debate the history of both nations that spans many centuries, and to establish personal ties.

-Relations between the two nations soured in recent years amid spats over Poland’s laws that were seen as whitewashing the deeds of some Poles during the Holocaust and banning claims for restitution of seized property by Holocaust victims and their relatives.
+Relations between the two nations that share difficult history soured in recent years amid spats over Poland's laws that were seen as whitewashing the deeds of some Poles during the Holocaust and banning claims for restitution of seized property by Holocaust victims and their relatives.

-Israel recalled its ambassador in the autumn of 2020 and Poland’s ambassador to Israel was instructed to end his mission prematurely last summer.
+Israel recalled its ambassador in the fall of 2020 and Poland’s ambassador to Israel was instructed to end his mission prematurely in the summer of 2021.

 Ties have since improved in the wake of Israel-Polish cooperation on the Ukrainian refugee crisis following Russia's invasion of Ukraine on Feb.
 24.